U.S. watchdog rejects Blue Origin protest over NASA lunar contract | Technology

 Blue Origin, the rocket company founded by billionaire Jeff Bezos, said on Friday it remained convinced that there were "fundamental issues" with NASA's decision, and that GAO was not able to address them "due to their limited jurisdiction."
 Blue Origin said it will continue to advocate for two immediate providers as it believes that to be the right solution.

 "GAO's decision will allow NASA and SpaceX to establish a timeline for the first crewed landing on the Moon in more than 50 years," NASA said in a statement on Friday, adding that sending American astronauts to the moon is a priority for the Biden Administration.
-Dynetics, a unit of Leidos Holdings, did not immediately comment.
+Dynetics, a unit of Leidos Holdings, said it was disappointed with the decision, but plans to compete for other opportunities announced by NASA in the future.

 SpaceX did not comment, but Musk sent a tweet saying just "GAO" with a flexed muscle emoji.
 NASA had sought proposals for a spacecraft that would carry astronauts to the lunar surface under its Artemis program to return humans to the moon for the first time since 1972.